jitsi/jitsi-meet/ios/README.md

 The `data` dictionary contains an "error" key with the error and a "url" key with the conference URL which necessitated the loading of the configuration file.

+#### requestPipMode

+Called when the user requested Picture-in-Picture mode to be entered.
+At this point the application should resize the SDK view to a smaller size if it so desires.

+### Picture-in-Picture

+The Jitsi Meet SDK implements a "reduced UI mode" which will automatically adjust the UI when presented in a Picture-in-Picture style scenario.
+Enabling a native Picture-in-Picture mode on iOS is not currently implemented on the SDK so applications need to do it themselves.

+When `pipAvailable` is set to `YES` or the `requestPipMode` delegate method is implemented, the in-call toolbar will show a button to enter PiP mode.
+It's up to the application to reduce the size of the SDK view and put it in such mode.

+Once PiP mode has been entered, the SDK will automatically adjust its UI elements.